Blockstream/satellite/doc/hardware.md

   USB.
 Hence, unlike the SDR receiver, the Linux USB receiver is not CPU-intensive.
 With this option, you will need to install specific drivers and Linux DVB-S2 apps on the host to configure the external receiver and get the data from it.
-Overall, this option is expected to perform exceptionally and with negligible CPU usage.
+Overall, this option is expected to perform greatly and with negligible CPU usage.
 On the other hand, it can require a time-consuming initial setup due to the driver installation.
-You can try the [driver installation](tbs.md#tbs-5927-drivers) on your intended host before committing to this receiver option.
+You can try the [driver installation](tbs.md#tbs-drivers) on your intended host before committing to this receiver option.

 - **Standalone Receiver**: this is also a hardware-based setup, with the